openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 Legendary items should be more than mere rewards.
 When introduced into a new campaign, a legendary item should often serve the plot in a specific way.
 For example, perhaps the PCs come into possession of *Giant's Bane*, a sentient bow containing the souls of four hunters of legend who have tried and failed to defeat the frost giants who have plagued the realm for a century.
 Equipped with such power and collective wisdom, the party stands a chance at succeeding where the previous hunters have failed.

 Furthermore, the GM should be prepared for the potentially campaign-altering power that legendary items possess.
-If you give the players a *Time Machine*, *Void Cannon*, or *Lamp of Wishes*, don't be surprised when they use them to their full potential--and don't try to railroad them into only using legendary items in specific situations if the item obviously has greater potential.
+If you give the players a *Time Machine*, *Void Cannon*, or *Lamp of Wishes*, don't be surprised when they use them to their full potential—and don't try to railroad them into only using legendary items in specific situations if the item obviously has greater potential.

 ### Attributes, Banes, and Boons